Stephani6G/alx-pre_course/README.md

-Alx precourse repository for theonboarding session.
+Alx precourse, a repository for the onboarding session at ALX Africa/Holberton School.